alexyorke/alexyorke.github.io/_posts/2025-09-26-how-i-escaped-decision-hell.md

 date: 2025-09-26
 ---

-Making decisions is an inherent part of life.
-These might include significant purchases, such as a house, or complex programming choices like choosing some library that will be used in production on customer data.
-In such cases, a more pragmatic approach is needed to navigate multiple suitable, yet distinct, options.
-The goal is to make these decisions quickly, logically, and effectively.
+Making decisions is an inherent part of engineering.
+That might mean picking a database, a message queue, or a CSV library that will run in production against customer data.
+When several options are viable but trade-offs differ, you need a pragmatic way to narrow the field.
+The goal is to decide quickly, logically, and effectively.

 One useful strategy is **Elimination by Aspects (EBA)**.
 This approach helps you narrow down options systematically until the choice becomes clear.
 The goal is to show how you can quickly get the “shape” of a problem, the rough contours of the solution space, without exhaustive analysis of every option.